-Mounting outboard motor
+Mounting the outboard motor

-- Improper mounting of the outboard motor could result in hazardous conditions such as poor handling, loss of control, or fire hazards. - Because the outboard motor is very heavy, special equipment and training is required to mount it safely.
+Improper mounting of the outboard motor could result in hazardous conditions, such as poor handling, loss of control, or fire hazards.
+If you are not able to mount the outboard motor properly, consult a Yamaha dealer.